Blosc/c-blosc/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to add support for the LZ4, LZ4HC, Snappy or Zlib
-compressors, just add the symbols HAVE_LZ4, HAVE_LZ4HC, HAVE_SNAPPY
+compressors, just add the symbols HAVE_LZ4 (will include both LZ4 and
-and HAVE_ZLIB during compilation and add the libraries.
-For example,
+LZ4HC), HAVE_SNAPPY and HAVE_ZLIB during compilation and add the
-for compiling Blosc with Zlib support do:
+libraries.
+For example, for compiling Blosc with Zlib support do:

 .. code-block:: console